AuDigitalHealth/ecl-examples/AMT/MP_ingredient_qty_search.md

 )
 ```

-This ECL query firstly constrains the results returned to those within the _MP_ refset and then any concept containing
+This ECL query firstly constrains the results returned to those within the _MPUU_ refset and then any concept containing
  - codeine with at least 10000ug/each
  - paracetamol with at least 250mg/each